mp1994/mp1994.github.io/_posts/2022-03-19-virtualize-partition.md

 Please mind that this is not rocket science.
 It also isn't something new.
 Yet, I remember I had to struggle a bit to get this working, and I could not find much online, so I hope this is helpful.

-Long-story short: yes, we can do this.
+**Long-story short: yes, we can do this**.
 We can virtualize the Windows partition from Linux.
 I.e., we can create a virtual machine and use the existing Windows partition as the drive for the VM.
 When I started off, I was familiar only with VirtualBox.
 Turns out it is not that hard to make it working: you just have to create a virtual disk that points both to the Windows partition and to the UEFI partition for boot.
-You can check out this post (coming soon) if you prefer to use VirtualBox.
+You can check out _this post_ if you prefer to use VirtualBox (coming soon; in the meantime, [check this out](https://www.anginf.de/?p=685)).

 Today, we are going to set this up using KVM and QEMU. **KVM** stands for **Kernel Virtual Machine**.
 The main advantage of KVM is performance.
-In short, "<span style="color:#1d71d1">KVM converts Linux into a type-1 (bare-metal) hypervisor"</span>.
+In short, <span style="color:#1d71d1">_"KVM converts Linux into a type-1 (bare-metal) hypervisor"_</span>.
 Hence, KVM can take advantage of the Linux kernel's memory controller, process scheduler, I/O stack, network stack, and so on.
-This allows much higher performance with less over-head compared to a type-2 hypervisor (e.g., VirtualBox).
+This allows [much higher performance](https://www.phoronix.com/scan.php?page=article&item=virtualbox-60-kvm&num=1) with less over-head compared to a type-2 hypervisor (e.g., VirtualBox).

 ### Building the virtual disk

 We are going to use `mdadm` to create and manage the virtual RAID array.
 First, we need to check how our disk is structured.
-Please mind that here we are consindering a single-disk dual boot setup.
+Please mind that here we are consindering a single-disk dual boot setup. <br/>
 We can use `fdisk -l <disk>` to check our disk.
 Here is how the output looks like in my case.

 ```
 $ fdisk -l /dev/nvme0n1